Tonga rugby league appoints new chairman MP Sēmisi Sika, Speaker Lord Fakafanua as new president - Kaniva Tonga | Largest New Zealand-based Tongan news service

 Local businessman John Paul Chapman has been elected for the role of Finance Director.

-It is understood the election took place after an Implementation Committee, appointed by International Rugby League short listed the new appointees.
+It is understood the election took place after an Implementation Committee, appointed by International Rugby League (IRL) to find directors for a new governing body for Tonga’s rugby league, which will then seek to regain membership of IRL.

-The appointments also came after conflicting reports yesterday with Kaniva News reporting the Minister of Internal Affairs Vatau Hui saying he has not been made aware of the new board IRL said its Implementation Committee has established and that MP Sika and Lord Fakafanua had been shortlisted as candidates for the new board’s leadership.
+The election results came after what appear to be conflicting reports yesterday with Kaniva News reporting the Minister of Internal Affairs Vatau Hui saying he has not been made aware of the new board IRL said its Implementation Committee has established and that MP Sika and Lord Fakafanua had been shortlisted as candidates for the new board’s leadership.

 Hui said the government has its own proposed new board at the request of the IRL and it will be submitted to the international body shortly.
-He said the proposed board did not include any of the members of the former controversial boards.
+He said the proposed board did not include any of the members of the former controversial boards in Tonga.

-Meanwhile, Talaki Online reported that the International Court of Arbitration for Sports yesterday has ordered IRL to stop any further actions on what it has been doing for Tonga league because of an alleged appeal by the ousted Tonga National League Board.
+Meanwhile, Talaki Online has reported yesterday that the International Court of Arbitration for Sports has ordered IRL to stop any further actions on what it has been doing for Tonga league because of an alleged appeal by the ousted Tonga National Rugby League Board.

 RIF reported two international players Will Hopoate and Tonga Captain Sika Manu were new Board members appointed by the Implementation Committee.